AmalitechMichaelHagan/Rooster-Regulation/README.md

-# Quote Generator
+# Rooster Regulation

-A web API, built with Express and Node.js, that stores and serves quotes.
+A Javascript script with tests based on mocha.

 ## Table of contents